harikagujjula/react-project/src/components/UsingRedux/README.md

   * When we have nested data/complex objects we might accidentally mess up by changing the state directly rathern than creating a new object and copying the values.
+## Solution to Redux Challenges
+  * Though we have multiple solutions like:
+    Potential clash of action type identifiers => Make use of constants to define action types, export and import them.
+    Ex:
+    export const INCREMENT = 'increment';
+    if (action.type === INCREMENT) ......
+    Large Redux file => can split into multiple redux files etc.
+    However, we don't have to dig into now and have Redux toolkit to address these challenges.
+  * Developed by Redux team.
+  * Extra package that makes using Redux easy.
+## How to use Redux toolkit
+  * npm install @reduxjs/toolkit
+  * import createSlice from @reduxjs/toolkit
+  * There is also createReducer() provided by @reduxjs/toolkit, but createSlice() is more powerful.
+### Creating Slices of state
+  * createSlice() used to maintain slices/portion of state and returns the same.
+    For example a slice for Counter, a slice for authentication etc.
+  * createSlice() accepts following properties(Each slice should have): name -> User defined Identifier of the slice. initialState -> with all initial values of the state. reducers -> Object of all the reducers/methods/actions that are part of or needed by this slice.
+      - Each method automatically receive the latest state and action as arguments.
+      - The action argument is needed only when we have payload/data to deal with.
+      - These methods will automatically be called and do not have to write the if checks for action type.
+      - *** NOTE *** In these methods in the reducers map, we are allowed to mutate the state.
+        For example: *** state.counter++ is allowed with Redux toolkit. *** Eventhough our code looks like we are trying to mutate the state object, we are doing it in an immutable way.
+How?
+        Redux toolkit uses an internal package called *** imgur ***, which will detect code like this and automatically clones existing state, creates a new state object, keeps all the state which we're not editing and override the state which we are editing in an immutable way. i.e it is translating the code to immutable way.
+        PROS: We do not have to copy the rest of the state properties each time and so can get rid of some code.
+  * We could have multiple slices and so have multiple reducers.
+But there can be only one reducer maintained globally and passed to createStore().
+  * configureStore() provided by @reduxjs/toolkit also creates store similar to createStore() provided by Redux but also makes merging multiple reducers (from multiple slices of state) into one single reducer.
+### Dispatching actions
+  * createSlice() automatically creates unique action identifiers for our methods in different reducers.
+These methods are called action creators as they will create action objects for us where these objects already have a type property with unique identifier per action, automatically created behind the scenes.
+  * We can just export the actions in the store and import them as needed in the component.